 Gender Wage Gap Narrowing

-WHAT: To recognize National Equal Pay Day and to raise awareness of pay equity and wage discrimination, Business and Professional Women (BPW)/St. Petersburg-Pinellas will hold its 16th annual “Unhappy Hour” on Tuesday April 2, the symbolic day that the average woman in the United States finally earns the same amount of pay that her male counterpart earned in the previous calendar year.
-According to data released by the U.S. Census Bureau in September 2018, the average woman makes just 80.5 cents for every dollar a man is paid, reflecting a gap that results in hundreds of thousands of dollars in lost wages over the course of a career.
-Median salaries of all full-time, year-round workers showed women earned an average of $41,977 compared to men’s $52,146 in 2017.
+WHAT: To recognize National Equal Pay Day and to raise awareness of pay equity and wage discrimination, Business and Professional Women (BPW)/St. Petersburg-Pinellas will hold its 17th annual “Unhappy Hour” on Tuesday March 31, the symbolic day that the average woman in the United States finally earns the same amount of pay that her male counterpart earned in the previous calendar year.
+The average woman makes just 82 cents for every dollar a man is paid, reflecting a gap that results in hundreds of thousands of dollars in lost wages over the course of a career.

 WHERE: Rococo Steak, 655 2nd Avenue South, St. Petersburg, FL 33701

 COST: The public is invited to attend this free event.
 No RSVP is necessary.
 Light appetizers and a cash bar will be available.

 About Business and Professional Women (BPW)/St. Petersburg-Pinellas